c4hesaku/TrickSaber-Lite/README.md

 ## Installation

-1. Download the latest `.qmod` file from the [releases page](https://github.com/BinitDOX/TriickSaber/releases).
+1. Download the latest `TriickSaber.qmod` file from the [releases page](https://github.com/BinitDOX/TriickSaber/releases).
-2. TODO
-3. Launch Beat Saber!
+2. Open [MBF](https://mbf.bsquest.xyz/) and pair your quest with a USB.
+3. Select `Upload File` and choose the downloaded `TriickSaber.qmod` file.
+4. After a successful install via MBF, launch Beat Saber!

 ## How to Use